 Stay off your phone

-According to statistics from the National Security Council (NSC), more than 25 percent of traffic incidents are caused by cell phone use, either talking or texting.
+According to statistics from the National Security Council (NSC), more than 25% of traffic incidents are caused by cell phone use.
 With stringent anti-hands-free device laws across the country, even if you don’t cause an accident, if caught on your phone, you’ll pay a hefty fine.

 There are two main classes of auto accidents: driver error and everything else.
 Distracted driving, including the above cell phone use, is the primary cause of a wide variety of crashes.
 Driving your car at a high rate of speed on the road is not a place for multitasking.
 Keep your hands on the wheel and eyes on the road.